trickl/llm-patch/docs/guided_loop_strategy.md

 # Guided Convergence Loop Strategy

-The [Guided Convergence Loop](https://github.com/trickl/llm-guided-convergence-loop) replaces one-shot patch generation with explicit, inspectable phases (Interpret → Diagnose → Propose → Constrain → Patch → Critique → Refine → Converge).
+The [Guided Convergence Loop](https://github.com/trickl/llm-guided-convergence-loop) replaces one-shot patch generation with explicit, inspectable phases (Diagnose → Propose → Generate Patch → Critique → Refine → Converge).
 This document captures how the pattern will be implemented within `llm-patch`, how we will visualise it in the reviewer UI, and how observability remains consistent with existing strategies.